 Construction and operation of the MVP Southgate project would result in limited adverse impacts, and “no other alternative would meet the purpose of the project, be technically and economically feasible, and provide a significant environmental advantage,” according to a comprehensive analysis by staff at the Federal Energy Regulatory Commission.

 The positive findings, published in the project’s Final Environmental Impact Statement (FEIS), mark a significant milestone in the federal regulatory process.
 The FEIS will be considered by the federal commission members, who are expected to issue a Certificate of Public Convenience and Necessity this year for the proposed 75-mile interstate natural gas transmission pipeline.

-The project is targeted to enter service in 2021.
+The project is targeted to enter service in Spring 2023.
 It is designed to provide an additional needed supply of natural gas to homes and businesses served by Dominion Energy North Carolina (formerly PSNC Energy), which has signed a long-term contract to be the pipeline’s anchor shipper.

 Among the conclusions from FERC staff:

 - Mountain Valley’s compliance with applicable design, construction and maintenance standards, and DOT safety regulations would be protective of public safety.
 (Page ES-9)